FDio/vpp/docs/developer/corearchitecture/multi_thread.rst

 -  if “skip-cores X” is defined first X cores will not be used
--  if “main-core X” is defined, VPP main thread will be placed on core X, otherwise 1st available one will be used
+-  if “main-core X” is defined, VPP main thread will be placed on core X, otherwise 1st available one will be used.
+-  if "main-core auto" is defined, VPP main thread will be placed on 1st core in VPP core affinity list.
 -  if “workers N” is defined vpp will allocate first N available cores and it will run threads on them
 -  if “corelist-workers A,B1-Bn,C1-Cn” is defined vpp will automatically